 Words Acting Like Nouns

 Personal pronouns take the place of nouns when referring to people, places or things, and therefore play the part of a noun in a sentence.
-They include I, you, he, she, it, and they.

 - Amy works at a flower shop.
 She enjoys her job.